Day 1 – Zanzibar, Tanzania

 Approximately 50 km northeast of the town of Morondava, lies Kirindy Reserve, a private forest managed by a Swiss company dedicated to a selective and sustainable logging (Centre de Formation Professionelle Forestière).
 The Reserve is comprised of one of the most outstanding and threatened wildlife habitats in Madagascar known as the ‘dry deciduous forest.’
 This habitat type has been reduced to roughly 3% of its original extent, making it highly prized and worthy of protection.

 Kirindy is known to be the best place on the whole island to observe the fossa (a carnivorous mammal that is endemic to Madagascar).
 Sightings can be especially favourable during the cat-like animals’ mating season between October and December.
-We hope to have some good views of this elusive predator during our morning walks.
+We hope to have views of this elusive nocturnal predator during our morning walks.

 After a lunch ashore, we will visit the Avenue of the Baobabs, surely one of Madagascar’s highlights.
 It is likely one of the most accessible places to see the Baobab trees in Africa, and is said to be the most beautiful road in Madagascar.
 The experience of passing along this road is impressive as a row of imposing Baobab trees stretches along the roadside for close to one-third of a kilometer.
 The avenue has been a centre of local conservation efforts and was granted protected status, which is the first step toward making it Madagascar's first natural monument.